github commit notifier.

-staying connected to your projects matters. i wanted instant notifications when code got pushed—simple telegram messages with commit details. no email delays, no checking dashboards. just push code, see it in telegram.
+i wanted instant notifications when code got pushed to my repos - just simple telegram messages with the commit details. no waiting for emails, no checking dashboards, just push and see it show up in telegram.

-sends telegram notifications whenever you push commits to a repository. includes pusher name, branch, commit count, and clickable commit links:
+it sends telegram notifications whenever commits get pushed to a repository, including the pusher's name, branch, commit count, and clickable links to each commit:

 🌿 main